Xavier Albertini

-Xavier Albertini (born 28 January 1970) is a French politician from Horizons who has been Member of Parliament for Marne's 1st constituency in the National Assembly since 2022.
+Xavier Albertini (born 28 January 1970) is a French politician of Horizons who has been Member of Parliament for Marne's 1st constituency in the National Assembly since 2022.

+Political career

+Career in local politics

-Xavier Albertini, a business lawyer by profession, entered politics in 1995 as parliamentary assistant to Jean-Claude Étienne.
+Albertini, a business lawyer by profession, entered politics in 1995 as parliamentary assistant to Jean-Claude Étienne.
 Initially a member of the RPR, he became an elected official of the city of Reims in 2001 with Jean-Louis Schneiter.

-In 2014, he was second deputy to the mayor of Reims, Arnaud Robinet, in charge of security, events, good living, elections and worship.
-He retains this function for the re-election of the mayor in 2020 until his election in June 2022 to the mandate of deputy.
+In 2014, Albertini was second deputy to the mayor of Reims, Arnaud Robinet, in charge of security, events, good living, elections and worship.
+He retained this function for the re-election of the mayor in 2020 until his election in June 2022 to the position of deputy.
 The law on the non-accumulation of mandates prohibits a parliamentarian from being part of the executive of a local authority.

+Member of the National Assembly, 2022–present

+In parliament, Albertini has since been serving on the Committee on Economic Affairs.
+He briefly also served on the Committee on Sustainable Development, Spatial and Regional Planning from 2022 to 2023.